Thank you for your interest in our Surgical Critical Care and Acute Care Surgery Program!

 - Multidisciplinary faculty and staff from diverse training and research backgrounds

-The UW-Madison Department of Surgery Surgical Critical Care Fellowship program offers excellent opportunities to fellows that sets us apart from other programs.
+The UW-Madison Department of Surgery Surgical Critical Care and Acute Care Surgery Fellowship program offers excellent opportunities to fellows that sets us apart from other programs.
 Learn why our faculty and fellows chose Wisconsin Surgery below.

 “If you are considering coming to this program, you are going to get a good, well-rounded critical care education.
 You are going to have time for educational opportunities as well… You are also going to have a good group of supportive faculty that are willing to help you not just with your education but are involved in helping you succeed overall in life.
 That includes career planning and helping you figure out where to go next.”